urbit/old-doc/reference/hoon/library/2eL.md

     ==
 ```

 Parsing rule.
-Parses a dime or tuple without their standard prefixes.
+Parses a dime or tuple without their respective standard prefixes.

     ~zod/try=> (scan "y" perd:so)
     [~ [%f %.y]]